Top online betting sites 2020

 A quirk of Ugandan sports betting is that you must be 25 years of age to place a bet, although these laws are not followed by offshore gambling sites.

-most common deposit methods in Uganda: Mobile phone, credit cards, web wallets, bitcoin.
+Popular deposit methods in Uganda: Mobile phone, credit cards, web wallets, bitcoin.

 Zimbabwe online bookie sites